luerhard/chapter_regression_and_artifical/main.md

 While the availability of such data opens up new roads and possibilities, it creates the necessity for adequate forms of analysis [@mcfarland:SociologyEraBig.2016; @lazerComputationalSocialScience2020].
 Along with those new datasets, data sources, and an explosion in available computing power, new techniques for analyzing social phenomena were developed rapidly, often by integrating knowledge from other disciplines into an emerging field of "Computational Social Science" (CSS) [@heibergerInstallingComputationalSocial2016].

-In particular, social scientists increasingly use tools from computer science and, in particular, [!ml].
+Social scientists increasingly use tools from computer science and, in particular, [!ml].
 Methods subsumed under [!ml] can be described as "a class of flexible algorithmic and statistical techniques for prediction and dimension reduction" [@grimmer:MachineLearningSocial.2021, 396].
 Applications of [!ml] comprise some of the most important technological innovations in recent years, for instance, gene prediction or search engines [@jordan:MachineLearning.2015].
 No problem seems too complex as long as researchers have enough (i.e., very large) data, even previously unsolvable questions might be solved, e.g., how to maintain high-temperature plasma for nuclear fusion [@degraveMagneticControlTokamak2022].